marksruziboev/push-swap/README.md

 (1) Reading from user input.
 (2) Sorting algorithm.

-\nEach of the above devided into several sections.
+Each of the above devided into several sections.

 In (1) we check if the input is valid in two stages:
   a) at the level of strings